 Injuries to only the surface of the eye such as minor abrasions and in mild chemical injuries heal rapidly, and leave no permanent damage.
 When examined by the eye doctor, abrasions stain bright yellow-green when a special fluorescent dye is used and illuminated with blue light.
 Typically, such abrasions heal within 24 hours, but can be extremely painful with prominent discomfort and tearing.
 The patient is typically unable to keep the eye open.
 After ensuring that no serious injury or foreign body is present, the eye is usually padded for about 24 hours for patient comfort and to allow healing.

 Chemical injuries are common from household solutions such as bleach, thinner and battery acid.
 These injuries are very painful, as anyone who has had soap or shampoo in the eye can attest.
 The most serious chemical injuries are encountered with alkaline chemicals such as bleach.
 In more serious cases, this can permanently damage the surface of the eye, and result in permanent scarring of the cornea.
 Immediately after injury, there can be blanching and loss of blood vessels on the eye surface.
 The immediate first aid for such a case is to wash the eye with cool water under a running tap for about 5-10 minutes.
 A showerhead is useful for irrigating the eye in such situations.
-The casualty can then be taken to see the eye doctor right away.
+The casualty can then be taken to see the eye doctor or eye surgeon right away.

 Blunt trauma to the eye can cause bleeding to take place under the transparent skin of the eye (the conjunctiva), which leads to a very prominent red eye.
 If no other injury is present this will heal quickly with no permanent damage in about 1-2 weeks.